zeynepberberoglu/FRC-Code-Archive/README.md

-# FRC Robot Code Archive – Qubit Robotics (2021 & 2022)
+# FRC Robot Code Archive – Qubit Robotics

-This repository contains **archived robot code from the 2021 and 2022 FRC seasons**, developed while I was a software member of **Qubit Robotics**.
+This repository contains **archived robot code from the 2021 season**, developed while I was a software member of **Qubit Robotics**.
 The original files were stored in our team drive/GitHub.
 This repo includes cleaned and documented versions to showcase my contributions.

 ---

-## 🗂 Seasons Included
 ### **2021 Season**
 - Early shooter + intake prototypes
 - Basic drivetrain control tests
 - Initial sensor integration
 - Pneumatics tests
 - Control logic experiments

-### **2022 Season**
-- Full competition-ready robot code
-- Shooter speed modes (distance-based + manual)
-- Ball detection with ColorSensorV3
-- Automated intake & shooting cycles
-- Finalized pneumatics control (intake & shooter solenoids)
-- Hopper + belt subsystem logic
-- TimedRobot structure and complete teleop behaviors

 ---